jewelpopri/Spacedoge-contract/README.md

 SPACEDOGE is a decentralized Ethereum-based meme token with a mission to build trust through transparency, zero dev control, and real community power.
 No tricks.
 No rug.
 Just rocket fuel.

----

 ## 💡 Key Features

 - ✅ Ownership Renounced
 - 🔥 460 Billion Tokens Burned
 - 💧 500 Billion Tokens Supplied to Uniswap V2
+- 🪂 20 Billion Airdropped to Community
+- ➕ 20 Billion Additional Sent to Uniswap V2
 - ❌ No Mint, No Blacklist, No Dev Wallet
-- 🔒 Contract audit in progress via SolidityScan
+- 🔒 Contract Audit In Progress (SolidityScan)
-- 📱 iOS App Coming: **PEAL Wallet**

----

 ## 🔗 Official Links